-In February-March 2017, we undertook a major community consultation, asking you to share your experiences of living, working and visiting Victoria Street and the surrounding area and your ideas for making it a safer, more attractive and welcoming place.
+In February-March 2017 we undertook a major community consultation called Reimagining Victoria Street.
+We asked the community to share experiences of living, working and visiting Victoria Street and the surrounding area and ideas for making it a safer, more attractive and welcoming place.
 We heard from about 400 people, who contributed more than 2300 ideas.

 In response to your feedback, we’re working on a number of initiatives as well as advocating to other levels of government to make Victoria Street better for everyone.

 Council works closely with a range of stakeholders to improve community health, safety and wellbeing in our community.
 A factsheet has been developed for local residents, traders and visitors that outlines who to contact for the following issues:

 - Disposal of discarded needle syringes and related litter